soedinglab/spacepharer/README.md

 ## Input

 SpacePHARER will conduct a similarity search between six-frame translated CRISPR spacer sequences and sets of phage **ORFs** (open reading frames), combine multiple evidences (**hits**) found between the two sets and predict prokaryote-phage pairs (**matches**) with strictly controlled **FDR** (false discovery rate).
 The starting point are FASTA files of nucleotide sequences (`.fasta` or `.fasta.gz`).
 Spacers should be provided in multiple FASTA files, each containing spacers from one genome.
 For spacers, SpacePHARER also accepts output files from the following common CRISPR array analysis tools: [PILER-CR](https://www.drive5.com/pilercr/), [CRT](http://www.room220.com/crt/), [MinCED](https://github.com/ctSkennerton/minced) (derived from CRT format) and [CRISPRDetect](http://crispr.otago.ac.nz/CRISPRDetect/predict_crispr_array.html).
-Phage genomes are supplied as separate FASTA files(one genome per file), or can be downloaded by `downloadgenome`(see below).
+Phage genomes are supplied as separate FASTA files (one genome per file), or can be downloaded with `downloaddb`(see below).

 ## Running SpacePHARER

 ### Main Modules

-      easy-predict      Predict phage-host matches from multiFASTA and common spacer files (PILER-CR, CRISPRDetect and CRT) downloadgenome    Download GenBank (phage) genomes and create sequence database createsetdb       Create sequence database from FASTA input predictmatch      Predict host-phage matches
+      easy-predict      Predict phage-host matches from multiFASTA and common spacer files (PILER-CR, CRISPRDetect and CRT) downloaddb        Download spacers or GenBank phage genomes and create sequence database createsetdb       Create sequence database from FASTA input predictmatch      Predict host-phage matches
       parsespacer       Parse a file containing CRISPR array in supported formats (CRT,PILER-CR and CRISPRDetect)